Skip to content

 The server does not execute MolPy workflows for the agent.
 It helps the agent understand the library, then the agent writes Python code that calls MolPy directly.

-The six tools
+The seven tools

 Tool Use it for